-(A) NOTIFICATION OF SALE.
+A. NOTIFICATION OF SALE.

-- (1) NOTIFICATION AND ELECTION.
+- 1. NOTIFICATION AND ELECTION.
 When a provider is the subject of a sale, transfer, lease, assignment, sublease or disposed of, in whole or in part, either by forced or involuntary sale, or by ordinary sale, consolidation or otherwise, such that it or its successor entity is obligated to inform or seek the approval of the PSC, the provider or its successor entity shall promptly notify the City of the nature of the transaction.
-The notification shall include either: - (a) the successor entity's certification that the successor entity unequivocally agrees to all of the terms of the original provider's franchise agreement, or - (b) the successor entity's application in compliance with Section 4-14-5 of this ordinance. - (2) TRANSFER OF FRANCHISE.
-Upon receipt of a notification and certification in accordance with Section 4-14-7(A)(1)(a), the City designee, as provided in Section 4-14-9(A)(1), shall send notice affirming the transfer of the franchise to the successor entity.
+The notification shall include either: - a.
+The successor entity certification that the successor entity unequivocally agrees to all of the terms of the original provider's franchise agreement; or - b.
+The successor entity application in compliance with Section 4B-2-5 of this ordinance. - 2.
+TRANSFER OF FRANCHISE.
+Upon receipt of a notification and certification in accordance with Section 4B-2-7(A)(1) of this ordinance, the City designee, as provided in Section 4B-2-9(A)(1) of this ordinance, shall send notice affirming the transfer of the franchise to the successor entity.
 If the City has good cause to believe that the successor entity may not comply with this ordinance or the franchise agreement, it may require an application for the transfer.
-The application shall comply with Section 4-14-5.

-- (3) IF PSC APPROVAL NO LONGER REQUIRED.
-If the PSC no longer exists, or if its regulations or state law no longer require approval of transactions described in Section 4-14-7(A), and the City has good cause to believe that the successor entity may not comply with this ordinance or the franchise agreement, it may require an application.
-The application shall comply with Section 4-14-5. - (B) EVENTS OF SALE.
-The following events shall be deemed to be a sale, assignment or other transfer of the franchise requiring compliance with Section 7.1: - (1) the sale, assignment or other transfer of all or a majority of a provider's assets to another person; - (2) the sale, assignment or other transfer of capital stock or partnership, membership or other equity interests in a provider by one (1) or more of its existing shareholders, partners, members or other equity owners so as to create a
+The application shall comply with Section 4B-2-5 of this ordinance. - 3.
+IF PSC APPROVAL NO LONGER REQUIRED.
+If the PSC no longer exists, or if its regulations or state law no longer require approval of transactions described in Section 4B-2-7(A) of this Code, and the City has good cause to believe that the successor entity may not comply with this ordinance or the franchise agreement, it may require an application.
+The application shall comply with Section 4B-2-5 of this ordinance. - B. EVENTS OF SALE.
+The following events shall be deemed to be a sale, assignment, or other transfer of the franchise requiring compliance with Section 4B-2-7(A)(1): - 1.
+The sale, assignment, or other transfer of all or a majority of a provider's assets to another person; - 2.
+The sale, assignment, or other transfer of capital stock or partnership, membership, or other equity interests in a provider by one (1) or more of its existing shareholders, partners, members, or other equity owners so as to create a new controlling interest in a provider;

-- new controlling interest in a provider; - (3) the issuance of additional capital stock or partnership, membership or other equity interest by a provider so as to create a new controlling interest in such a provider; or - (4) the entry by a provider into an agreement with respect to the management or operation of such provider or its system.
+- 3. The issuance of additional capital stock or partnership, membership, or other equity interest by a provider so as to create a new controlling interest in such a provider; or - 4.
+The entry by a provider into an agreement with respect to the management or operation of such provider or its system.